 Job Location:Afghanistan, Kabul

-Please don’t forget to type the Vacancy Announcement Number (CDRRP-46 ) and position name in Subject while applying online.
+Please don’t forget to type the Vacancy Announcement Number (CDRRP-51) and Position name and name of the Position applied for in Subject while applying online.

 Please note that Applications after the deadline will not be considered.